Southeast Waterfall & Hiking Guide

 Nearby Areas: Gatlinburg, Great Smoky Mountains State: Tennessee Ease of Trail: Moderate

-The waterfalls on Rhodendron Trail are not the easiest to find.
+The waterfalls on Rhododendron Trail are not the easiest to find.
 If you want to see them, pay careful attention to the directions below.
 It is a 1.6 miles round trip, moderate hike to see the waterfalls.

 Parts of the trail are very narrow, so this trail not be the best to take with children.
 Also some of the paths leading down to the waterfalls are a little bit steep.